jj98-hub/Yolo/README.md

 # Yolo
-Script for using Yolo Easily
-Yolo Script

-This Script Making using trained Yolo model very easy
+This Script Making using trained Yolo model very easy.